btzy/nfde-rs/README.md

 It supports four kinds of dialogs:
 - Open file
-- Open multiple files
+- Open multiple files (under development, does not work yet)
 - Save file
-- Pick folder (under development)
+- Pick folder

 This package should be regarded as **experimental** for now — while upstream NFDe is stable, these Rust bindings are still in flux.